huzeifa/starter-hugo-academic-sakina/content/project/class-7-energy-changes/index.md

 M﻿ore examples of energy flows in:

-* e﻿lectricity solar panels - converts light energy into electrical energy.
+* photovoltaic solar panels - converts light energy into electrical energy
 * a﻿ greenhouse - converts light energy into t.hermal energy.
 * a﻿ television - converts electrical energy into light and sound energy.
 * a﻿n electric heater - converts electrical energy into heat energy